thelfer/tfel/docs/web/finitestrainsinglecrystal.md

 definition of the families of slip systems.

-For `Cubic` and `FCC` crystal structures, a slip system is defined by the normal to the plane and the Burgers'vector as follows:
+For `Cubic` and `FCC` crystal structures, a slip system is defined by its plane and its Burgers'vector as follows:

 ~~~~{.cpp}
 {1,-1,0}<1,1,1>